ff7-mods/ff7-flat-wiki/docs/FF7/Field/Script/Opcodes/6E_LSTMP.md

 #### Description

-Retrieves the [field ID](../../Field_ID.md) number of the field that was played directly before the current one, into the bank *B* and address *A* specified.
-The previous area does not include the specific world map locations that are given a field ID (0x1 to 0x40), so traversing via a gateway to the world map, then back to the field, will not cause the world map ID to be retrieved; rather, that same field ID will be loaded.
+Retrieves the [field ID](../../Field_ID.md), so traversing via a gateway to the world map, then back to the field, will not cause the world map ID to be retrieved; rather, that same field ID will be loaded.